-The proposed 344 14th Street/1463 Stevenson Street project would require the following approvals:
+The proposed 344 14th Street project would require the following approvals:

-- Pursuant to Planning Code section 329, the proposed project requires a Large Project Authorization for new construction over 25,000 square feet from the Planning Commission; - A rear yard exception is being sought from the Planning Commission under Planning Code section 134.
+• Pursuant to Planning Code section 329, the proposed project requires a Large Project Authorization for new construction over 25,000 sf from the Planning Commission.

 The proposed project would also require the issuance of demolition and building permits by the Department of Building Inspection and approval of a lot merger from San Francisco Public Works.